 There’s nothing wrong with feeling tired at the office once every so often.
 But if fatigue and lethargy are the norm rather than the exception then it may indicate a deeper problem worth investigating.

-There are many reasons why you might be feeling like crap, and you should always consult your doctor or a medical professional when possible, but the problem could be as simple as a few bad habits that you’ve picked up.
+There are many reasons for bouts of office fatigue, and you should always consult your doctor or a medical professional when possible, but the problem could be as simple as a few bad habits that you’ve picked up.